-Here's my guide to the must see art works and masterpieces in Tuscany.
-This region of Italy has some of the world's best art galleries and museums.
+Here's my guide to the must see art works and masterpieces in Tuscany, for art lovers and history buffs.
+This region of Italy has some of the world's best cathedrals, art galleries, museums.
 It's celebrated for its Medieval (Gothic) and Renaissance art.
-Tuscany is even regarded as the birthplace of the Italian Renaissance, beating out Rome.
+Tuscany is even regarded as the birthplace of one of mankind's greatest adventures, the Italian Renaissance

 Beginning in the middle ages, there were four main Tuscan art schools that competed against each other: the Florentine School, the Sienese School, the Pisan School, and the Lucchese School.
 Some of the best known Florentine artists are Michelangelo, Donatello, Fra Angelico, Botticelli, Lippi, and Masaccio.

 When it comes to art, you're spoiled for choice in Tuscany.
-And it's not all located in bella Florence, as you might think.
-If I have to narrow it down to avoid a treatise, here's what I think are the 16 most significant and influential art works in Tuscany, for your Tuscan checklist.
+And it's not all located in bella Florence, as you might assume.
+If I have to narrow it down to avoid a treatise, here's what I think are most significant and influential art works in Tuscany, for your Tuscan bucket list.